 There are many types of boats and many reasons to desire one.
 You may want a fishing boat for a lazy day on the river, a cabin cruiser for an extended trip, a pontoon boat for lake parties, or a jet ski for watersports.

 Whatever your reason, when it comes to buying a boat, you have no shortage of options.
-There is an equally wide range of price options, which can run from a few hundred dollars for a small fishing boat to millions of dollars for a yacht.
+A personal loan could help cover the upfront cost, and the related expenses afterward.
+There’s an equally wide range of price options, which can run from around a thousand dollars for a small fishing boat to millions of dollars for a yacht.
 Owning any type of boat can come with additional expenses:

 • Boating license